johnoltman65/mass_contact/README.txt

 should be reviewed and tweaked before sending any messages.
 It is located at admin/config/system/mass_contact/settings.

-Before sending any mass e-mails, at least one category needs to be created, which can be done at the same location where the administrative settings are.
+Before sending any mass email messages, at least one category needs to be created, which can be done at the same location where the administrative settings are.

-By default, the e-mails are sent as plain text.
-If the MIME Mail module is enabled, the e-mails may be sent as HTML and may include one or more binary file attachments (if permitted by admin).
+By default, the email messages are sent as plain text.
+If the MIME Mail module is enabled, the email messages may be sent as HTML and may include one or more binary file attachments (if permitted by admin).

 MORE INFORMATION:
-This module works by sending a single e-mail to your mail server with the recipients' e-mail addresses in either the 'To:' or 'Bcc:' field.
+This module works by sending a single email to your mail server with the recipients' email addresses in either the 'To:' or 'Bcc:' field.
 The mail server is then responsible for parsing out the recipients' addresses and forwarding the message along to everyone.

-When using the Bcc option, recipients are not potentially left open to abuse due to their e-mail addresses being visible to all other recipients.
+When using the Bcc option, recipients are not potentially left open to abuse due to their email addresses being visible to all other recipients.

 Here is some scaling information:
  * This module retrieves user ids and emails in a scaled way: no